munificent/craftinginterpreters/book/representing-code.md

 ### The Expression Problem

-This problem is more fundamental that it may at first seem.
+This problem is more fundamental than it may at first seem.
 We have a handful of types, and a handful of high level operations like "interpret".
 For each pair of type and operation, we need a specific implementation.
 Picture a table: